bearcott/Figma-Color-Styles-Import-Tool/README.md

-# Figma Color Styles Import Tool
+# Figma Styles JSON Tool

 ![Demo Image](demo.png)

-This is a Figma plugin for importing nested json or JS objects into your Figma project as color styles.
+This is a Figma plugin for importing/exporting nested json or JS objects to figma color and text styles.

 ## Installation